 Tamarack Productions has been producing award-winning documentaries since 1989.
 Its first production, the documentary series As Long As The Rivers Flow, has been broadcast and distributed around the world.
 The series garnered over twenty international awards, including The Public Jury Award at The Nyon Documentary Film Festival and the Producer's Award at The American Indian Film Festival in San Francisco.
 Since its inception, Tamarack Productions has worked to establish a solid reputation as a provider of documentaries about social justice, history, popular culture and politics.

-James Cullingham is an educator, award winning documentary filmmaker, a widely published writer and seasoned national broadcaster.
-He is a professor of journalism and English and Liberal Studies at Seneca College (Seneca@York) in Toronto.
-He has served as an executive producer with the Canadian Broadcasting Corporation (CBC) and has made documentaries in Canada, the United States, Europe, Africa, the Middle East and Pakistan.His documentary films have been screened around the world.
+James Cullingham is an award winning documentary filmmaker, historian and journalist.
+He was a professor of journalism and English and Liberal Studies at Seneca College (Seneca@York) in Toronto from 2002 - 2018.
+Cullingham was coordinator of the Journalism programme at Seneca 2004 - 2011.
+He has also served as an executive producer with the Canadian Broadcasting Corporation (CBC) and has made documentaries in Canada, the United States, Europe, Africa, the Middle East and Pakistan.His documentary films have been screened around the world.
 Cullingham has been published by Canada’s leading newspapers and magazines.

 Cullingham was born in Toronto in 1954.
 He grew up there, in Florida and Switzerland where he completed high-school.
 With fifteen years of international experience in broadcasting and filmmaking under his belt, Cullingham resumed graduate studies in 2003.
 In June 2014, he was granted his PhD in history from York University in Toronto.
 His dissertation is entitled, “Scars of Empire: A Juxtaposition of Duncan Campbell Scott and Jacques Soustelle.”
 In 2005, Cullingham earned a Masters degree in history at the University of Toronto.
 He completed his undergraduate studies at Trent University in Peterborough, Ontario with an Honour’s Degree in Native Studies and French.
 Cullingham is fluent in French and has a working knowledge of Spanish.
 He is an accomplished wilderness canoeist and avid hiker.